Angry Cat: 14 Signs Your Cat Is Mad at You

 He growls at you

 Think it’s just dogs that growl?
 Then you’ve never seen an angry cat or fighting cats.
 Angry cats can make a wide variety of noises that signal their displeasure, including a throaty growl, Rueb says.
 If your bestie is vocalizing his feelings, start by giving him his space and then slowly do things that will create a positive relationship, like feeding, playing with toys, grooming, or speaking softly, Rueb continues.
 Learning the truth about these little things that make your pet tick will also help replace growls with purrs.
+By the way, if you’re having literal cat fights in your home, here’s how to stop a cat from bullying another cat.

 She gives you “the look”